RanaSanga85/US-Visa-Approval-Prediction-MLOPs-Project/README.md

 #### 7. utils/
 This folder contains utility functions, including:

-main_utils.py: Contains utility functions for saving/loading models and other common tasks. config/
+`main_utils.py`: Contains utility functions for saving/loading models and other common tasks.
-Contains configuration files such as config.yaml which defines global settings like database configurations, file paths, and model parameters.
+`config/`:Contains configuration files such as config.yaml which defines global settings like database configurations, file paths, and model parameters.

 ## Requirements
 The following Python libraries are required to run this project: